-Without doubt, this is the number one attraction when it comes to Kyoto, and possibly one of the most famous attractions in the entire country.
-Fushimi-Inari is a Shinto shrine which in-fact paved the way for every other shrine throughout the country.
-It has become the head shrine for some 40,000 other Inari shrines found in Japan.
-The image of a thousand crimson red torii gates winding up through the forest covered trails that lead up the sacred Mount Inari are famous throughout the world.
+Without doubt, this is the number one attraction in Kyoto, and possibly one of the most famous in the entire country.
+The image of a thousand crimson red torii gates winding up through the forest covered trails leading up the sacred Mount Inari are famous throughout the world.
+Fushimi-Inari is a Shinto shrine which in-fact paved the way for every other shrine throughout the country, becoming the head shrine for over 40,000 Inari shrines.

-The entire complex of torii gates and shrines were originally built in 794 as a dedication to the Shinto god Inari; the god of rice and sake.
-Throughout the route you’ll likely come across stone foxes; the animal considered to be the messenger of Inari.
+The entire complex of torii gates and shrines were originally built in 794 as a dedication to Inari; the Shinto god of rice and sake.
+Throughout the trails are stone foxes; the animal thought to be the messenger of Inari.
 The main shrine stands at the peak of the mountain, along with a number of smaller sub-shrines scattered throughout the various trails.

-At the beginning of the trails before walking through the vermilion tunnel stands the Romon Gate, behind which is the shrine’s main hall; Honden.
-This is where visitors pay respect to the resident deity before making a small offering.
-If you are fortunate enough you might be able to catch a glimpse of a ceremony taking place within the shrines.
+The trails begin at Romon Gate, behind which is the shrine’s main hall, Honden.
+Here visitors pay respect to the resident deity before making a small offering.
+If you are fortunate enough you might be able to catch a glimpse of a ceremony taking place within.

 The hike to the summit takes between 2-3 hours.
-Be wary that the beginning of the trail without doubt will be the busiest section as the tunnels often becoming congested with slow-paced tourists.
-However at half-way up the trail there’s an intersection where there’s a clearing in the forest that allows for a look back at the south side of Kyoto.
-This is also where the trail splits into a circular route around the peak of the mountain and where the crowds begin to spread thin.
+The beginning of the trail is easily the most crowded and often becomes congested.
+Luckily, half-way up the trail there’s an intersection and a clearing that allows for a look back at Kyoto.
+This is where the trail splits into a circular route around the peak of the mountain and the crowds spread thin.

 Getting There: Head to JR Inari Station along the JR Nara Line (150 yen from Kyoto Station).
 Otherwise it’s a short walk from Fushimi Inari Station along the Keihan Main Line.

 Arashiyama is an entire region on the western outskirts of Kyoto which is worthy of an entire guide itself.
 Though still within the city limits, its a perfect escape from the sprawl of the streets and the perfect opportunity to get back to nature.
-Its much the same reason the area was so popular with the nobilities of the Heian Period (794-1185) where they could escape for some relaxation.
+Its the same reason the area was so popular with the nobilities of the Heian Period (794-1185), becoming a place to escape for some relaxation.

-Crossing the central landmark of the region; the Togetsukyo Bridge, and you’ll arrive at the region known as Sagano which hold most of the area’s biggest treats.
-The vast variety on offer include a Monkey Park and Saga-Toriimoto Preserved Street as well as several temples, such as Daikakuji Temple, Jojakkoji Temple and Nisonin Temple.
-Another temple of note would be the UNESCO World Heritage Site of Tenryuji Temple and the gardens that surround it, thought to be one of the five great Zen temples of Kyoto.
+Across the area’s central landmark; the Togetsukyo Bridge, is the region known as Sagano, which holds the biggest treats.
+Not only do they include a Monkey Park and Saga-Toriimoto Preserved Street, but also several temples, such as Daikakuji Temple, Jojakkoji Temple and Nisonin Temple.
+Another temple of note would be the UNESCO World Heritage Site Tenryuji Temple and the gardens that surround it, thought to be one of the five great Zen temples of Kyoto.

-Arashiyama is home to year round attractions.
-Blooms of colours during autumn and of cherry blossoms during the spring, traditional cormorant fishing during the summer along the Hozu River.
-As winter sets, the streets are lined with lantern-lined streets during Hanatoro celebrations in the winter.
+Arashiyama is also home to a number of seasonal attractions.
+Cherry blossoms bloom during the spring and the river hosts traditional cormorant fishing during the summer along the Hozu River.
+As winter sets, the streets are lined with lantern-lined streets during Hanatoro celebrations.